ModClean/modclean/README.md

 That makes a huge difference in the amount of files and disk space.

-View additional benchmarks in [BENCHMARK.md](https://github.com/ModClean/modclean/blob/master/BENCHMARK.md).
+View additional benchmarks on the Wiki: [Benchmarks](https://github.com/ModClean/modclean/wiki/Benchmarks).
 If you would like to run some of your own benchmarks, you can use [modclean-benchmark](https://github.com/ModClean/modclean-benchmark).

 ## Install